zamanianlab/ZamanianLabDocs/docs/labmanual.md

 **Lab strain designation: ZAM#**
 **Lab allele designation: maz#**

 *C. elegans* strains we receive from CGC, as gifts from other labs, or that we create in the lab will be frozen by the lab manager.
-Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank. **Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the strain spreadsheet:**
+Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank.
+Strains must be associated with **COMPLETE genotypic information** (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the **C. elegans Strain Database** linked in [Lab Sheets](labsheets.md).

-- ``/LabInventory/``: *WormStrains.xlsx*

 ### C. Strain Maintenance